What is Bipolar Disorder? Everything You Need to Know

 What Is Bipolar Disorder?

 Bipolar disorder, formerly known as manic depression, is a mental health condition that affects approximately 5 million adults in the U.S. Bipolar disorder involves unusual changes in mood and energy.
 There are usually periods of time where your mood is lower (depression) and periods where your mood is abnormally elevated (mania).
 These shifts between depression and mania can impact your judgment, relationships, job performance, ability to sleep, get day-to-day tasks done, and concentrate.
 However, individuals living with bipolar disorder may also have extended periods of relative mood stability between episodes.
+With these diverse symptoms, one may naturally ask: “What is bipolar disorder?”
+It is a lifelong condition that requires careful management and understanding.

 What Are Symptoms of Bipolar Disorder?